rust-windowing/winit/FEATURES.md

 - **Fullscreen toggle**: The windows created by winit can be switched to and from fullscreen after creation.
-- **Exclusive fullscreen**: Winit allows changing the video mode of the monitor for fullscreen windows, and if applicable, captures the monitor for exclusive use by this application.
+- **Exclusive fullscreen**: Winit allows changing the video mode of the monitor for fullscreen windows and, if applicable, captures the monitor for exclusive use by this application.
 - **HiDPI support**: Winit assists developers in appropriately scaling HiDPI content.
 - **Popup / modal windows**: Windows can be created relative to the client area of other windows, and parent